truderung/argparse/README.md

 is on every occured error incremented.

 Note that in options a : (colon) is used as delimiter.
-But in forwarded argmuments a space or a = (equal sign) is expected, as is usual.
+But in forwarded argmuments space or = (equal sign) is expected, as is usual.

-Suppose options is equal to "-a: -b:;-c:5 -d: -e:point".
+Suppose `options` is equal to "-a: -b:;-c:5 -d: -e:point".
-Valid calls can look like:
+Valid calls might be:

 a)
 ```batch